 The Proposed Project would store up to 7.5 billion cubic feet (bcf) of working natural gas in the existing depleted Florin Gas Field located within the City of Sacramento and partially within and adjacent to an unincorporated area of Sacramento County (see Figures B-1, Regional Map, and B-2, Florin Gas Field).
 As shown in Figure B-3, the Proposed Project components include the underground natural gas storage reservoir, a wellhead site, a compressor station, a buried 16-inch interconnection pipeline between the wellhead and compressor site, and a buried 16-inch interconnection pipeline between the compressor site and Sacramento Municipal Utilities District (SMUD) Line 700.
 The applicant proposes to connect the SNGS Facility to Pacific Gas and Electric (PG&E) Line 400/401 using capacity on the existing SMUD Line 700, which is connected to Line 400/401 along County Road 29 near County Road 88 in Winters, California.
 At the PG&E tie-in location, a new meter would replace an existing meter.
 All surface facilities would be located within the City of Sacramento.
 Each project component is described in more detail below.

 B.2.1 Project Location and Regional Context

-For the purposes of this EIR, Tthe Proposed Project has been divided into consists of three four distinct primary distinct components: the gas field, wellhead site, compressor station, and associated pipelines based on location.
+For the purposes of this EIR, the Proposed Project has been divided into three distinct components based on location.

 Florin Gas Field